10 Mistakes (Almost) Everyone Makes When Cooking Steak

 You may be afraid of making steak too salty or overpowering it with spices, but trust us: Caution doesn’t pay when it comes to seasoning.
 Since you can’t season the steak’s interior, playing it too safe will deprive you of rich flavors and a bold crust.

 What to do instead: Season the meat heartily on both sides about 35 to 40 minutes before cooking.
-For inspiration, check out our favorite DIY spice blends.
+Another mistake?
+Not knowing how to grill each specific cut of meat.
+Here's how to grill (almost) every single cut of meat.

 Mistake 2: Cooking steak cold